 Can you transfer miles between airlines?

 Most airlines are part of airline alliances like SkyTeam, Oneworld and Star Alliance.
 American Airlines is part of Oneworld, while Delta is a member of SkyTeam and United is a Star Alliance carrier.
 You can book travel using your rewards across multiple airlines, as long as they’re in the same alliance.
-For example,
+For example, United and AirCanda are both Star Alliance so you can transfer miles between them.

 How to get the Southwest Companion Pass